AWARDS & FINANCIAL ASSISTANCE

-If you would like to financially contribute to one of our awards, please consider donating to our Sport Development Fund or to the Ray Lepp Scholarship Fund.
+If you would like to financially contribute to one of our Awards, please consider donating to our Sport Development Fund or to the Ray Lepp Scholarship Fund.
+Monies raised through these funds directly contribute to the development and support of volleyball across British Columbia.

-If you are interested in setting up an Award to support a specific area of interest, please email egibbons@volleyballbc.org
+If you are interested in setting up an Award to support a specific area of interest, please contact finance@volleyballbc.org

 The Ray Lepp Scholarship awards a financial scholarship each year to a post-secondary male and female athlete who meet the scholarship criteria and show promise of competing for Canada at the national team level.
 Selected from a group of very strong applicants, these athletes have shown a tremendous amount of dedication and commitment to the sport of volleyball and have received numerous accolades for their accomplishments.

-Congratulations to our recipients of the 2024 Ray Lepp Scholarship, Macyn Unger and Walker Sodaro!
+Congratulations to our recipients of the 2025 Ray Lepp Scholarship, London Krahn and Dawson Pratt!
+Read more about our 2025 recipients HERE

 About the Ray Lepp Award: